-Many of SOIL's programs take place among the homes, kitchens, cottage industries, cozy neighborhood homesteads, sustainable homesites, small farms, forests, and daily lives of our residents and neighbors at Earthaven Ecovillage and the Taylor Creek Watershed.
+Most of SOIL’s programs take place in Earthaven’s village center and among the homes, kitchens, cottage industries, cozy neighborhood homesteads, sustainable homesites, small farms, forests, and daily lives of our residents and neighbors at Earthaven Ecovillage and the Taylor Creek Watershed.
 This permaculture-based community offers a unique living classroom where students directly engage with regenerative food systems, eco-infrastructure, and the intimate experience of community living.

 Please be prepared to conserve energy and resources while you are staying with us.
 Some noticeable differences to prepare for include:

 - Consistent monitoring of resources

 - Fans and wood heat do keep our spaces cool/warm